softsam/docker-android-automator/README.md

 The robot framework tests are run using the pybot command.
 When run, the tests are given the following arguments (as variables):
 - automator_android_api: the value of the SDK on which the test is run.
 You will need this since appium needs a different automation name depending on the SDK version (Selendroid if your API is lower than 17, Appium else).
+- automator_locale: the locale of the device on which the tests runs.

 ## You want more?